Joshua Dürksen

-Joshua Iván Dürksen Dyck (/de/; born 27 October 2003) is a Paraguayan racing driver who competes in the FIA Formula 2 Championship for AIX Racing.
+Joshua Iván Dürksen Dyck (Note: Sometimes spelt Duerksen.) (/de/; born 27 October 2003) is a Paraguayan racing driver competing in the FIA Formula 2 Championship for Invicta Racing, and serves as a development driver in Formula One for Mercedes.
+He previously competed for AIX Racing for two seasons, achieving four wins overall.

 Dürksen previously raced for Arden in the Formula Regional European Championship in 2022 and 2023.
 He is a race-winner in FIA Formula 2 and Italian F4.

 Early life

 Joshua Iván Dürksen Dyck was born in Asunción on 27 October 2003.
 He is of German descent, his great-grandfather being an immigrant who came to Paraguay escaping World War II.
-His parents are originally from the Chaco.
+His parents are originally from Chaco.
 He has one brother.

 Career

 Karting

 Dürksen's karting career is relatively undisclosed, although it is known that he took part in his first international karting race in 2017 during the Rotax Max Challenge, where he became the first Paraguayan to reach the final.

 Formula 4

 2018

 Dürksen was selected as a finalist in a bid to compete in the 2018 French F4 Championship, but did not make it through.